 Dental Fillings What to Expect

-A dental filling is a routine dental procedure.
-Most patients experience little to no discomfort during their dental filling.
+A dental filling is a relatively routine and simple treatment that can be completed during a single visit.
+Most of our patients experience little to no discomfort during their dental filling.
 Our dental care team will do everything they can to ensure your optimal comfort during treatment.
+In most cases, a local anesthetic can be used to make you feel comfortable.